THIS IS A DEMO STORE, YOU WON'T BE CHARGED. U:Test P:funkytest111@

 2. 2.
 Woo configuration

 • 2.1.
-Draft required woo pages
+Draft required woo pages – theme handles them

 • 2.2.
-Currency settings
+Currency settings – important for calculation done properly

 • 2.3 Shipping zones